ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

 + **Encryption**
   - The message is only readable by the designated recipient (aka John).
   - No guarantee of the sender's identity (aka Sherlock).
-  - Encryption can be done symmetrically by using a Shared Secret Key, a single key is then used for both encryption and decryption.
-Asymmetrical encryption (aka Public Key encryption) with a Public/Private Keypair uses one key for encryption and another for decryption.
+  - Encryption can be done **symmetrically** by using a Shared Secret Key, a single key is then used for both encryption and decryption. **Asymmetrical** encryption (aka Public Key encryption) with a Public/Private Keypair uses one key for encryption and another for decryption.
 Note that the advantages and challenges of using either encryption type is beyond the scope of this blog post.

 ## Enforcing Trust

 Sherlock will combine a digital signature with encryption to convince John that his message is trustworthy.

 1. Sherlock wants to send the following message to John: `Data!
 Data!
 Data!
 I can’t make bricks without clay.`.
-He calculates the **Hash** of this message by applying a publicly known hashing algorithm (e.g. MD5, SHA-256, ...) to the message.
-The calculated hash by using the SHA-256 algorithm is `d6ba26816599a75310c4c263126d4b44979c7026f90e1db8e9b317d6658f3811`.
+He calculates the **Hash** of this message by applying a publicly known hashing algorithm to the message.
+The calculated hash by using the SHA-256 hashing algorithm is `d6ba26816599a75310c4c263126d4b44979c7026f90e1db8e9b317d6658f3811`.
 The hash value is unique to the hashed data.

 2. Sherlock encrypts the Hash with his Private Key.
 This encrypted Hash combined with other information such as the hashing algorithm is the Digital Signature.
 The reason why the Hash is encrypted and not the entire message, is that a hash function can convert an arbitrary input into a fixed length value which is usually much shorter than the original message.
 This saves time since hashing is much faster than signing.